Apple MacBook Core2Duo (4GB)

 Gee the shadows of Mac OS X’s windows look rather poorly shaped and ugly in the overpronounced way the screen renders them in.

 Following my ‘strategy’ that it’s cheaper to buy a new MacBook every year for a more capable model and a fresh warranty than to stick to the old machine, I had a good excuse to do so.
-And while the new aluminium MacBooks look pretty I still chose a white plastic MacBook this autumn.
+And while the new aluminium MacBooks looked pretty I still went for a white plastic MacBook in 2008.

 Significant changes compared to the old model are: